BrianSule30/Visual-Insights-For-Strategic-Retail-Analysis/README.md

 • Designed a scalable data model initially a star schema, later refined into a snowflake schema using surrogate keys to reduce redundancy

-• Evaluated net profit, total revenue, and inventory distribution by category and sub-category
+• Evaluated net profit, total revenue, and inventory distribution by category and sub category

 • Built dynamic dashboards covering sales performance, inventory efficiency, and customer behavior